Thórsmörk – Útigönguhöfði and Hvannárgil canyon

 Back just in time

 I got back to the Básar hut just before it really got too dark – after nearly 12 hours of walking up and down two great big mountains.
-It might not have been the most logical decision to choose an obscure path two hours before sunset… But it was worth it in the end!
+It might not have been the most logical decision to choose an obscure track two hours before sunset… But it was worth it in the end!

 Magical sunset over Thórsmörk.